japaric/cargo-call-stack/README.md

 ### Miscellaneous

-The tool assumes that *all* instances of inline assembly (`asm!`) use zero bytes of stack.
-This is not always the case so the tool prints a warning message for each `asm!` string it encounters.

-The tool assumes that branching (calling a function) does not use the stack (i.e. no register is pushed onto the stack when branching).
-This may not be true on *all* the architectures that Rust supports -- it is true on ARM Cortex-M.
+Inline assembly breaks LLVM's stack usage analysis.
+LLVM does *not* consider inline assembly in its analysis and reports an incorrect number.
+In this case, `cargo-call-stack` will use its own stack usage analysis based on machine code, which only supports the ARM Cortex-M architecture.

+Hardware exceptions, like `SysTick` on Cortex-M devices, appear as disconnected nodes in the call graph.
+At the moment, `cargo-call-stack` cannot compute the whole program maximum stack usage when exceptions are present.

 The tool only supports ELF binaries because `-Z emit-stack-sizes` only supports the ELF format.

 ## License